 Robert started Impero Partners with his father, Mike Tamillo in 2016 and is currently working at JLL.
-He maintains strategic oversight of Impero Partners, seeking opportunities to expand Impero Partners' private equity investment opportunities throughout Chicago and other major markets.
+He maintains strategic oversight of Impero, seeking opportunities to expand private capital investment throughout Chicago and other strategic markets.

-In his role with JLL, Robert is responsible for creating and managing Chicago and national corporate relationships to implement business solutions focused on real estate.
+In his role as Executive Vice President with JLL, Robert is responsible for creating and managing Chicago and national corporate relationships to implement business solutions focused on real estate.
 He represents one-off and Fortune 500 organizations in the site selection, market analysis and negotiations of acquisitions & dispositions of commercial & industrial real estate.
 Robert has served as a strategic adviser to various industries including diversified services firms, law firms, distribution, logistics, retail/e-commerce, manufacturing, energy and government institutions.
-Robert is also involved with JLL's Supply Chain & Logistics Solutions, e-Commerce groups and is a firm Top & Gold Achiever for production.
+Over his career he has transacted projects valued in excess of $1.0B.

 Experience & Affiliations